SchumacherFM/Magento-Pace/README.md

 #### 0.4.0

 - Update pace.js to 0.5.1
-- Added caching of pace js and css for faster loading
+- Added caching of pace js and css for faster loading [Cache Tag is: `LAYOUT_GENERAL_CACHE_TAG`]
+- Moved files to a shared place for FE and BE
+- Enabled pace.js also on the frontend!

 #### 0.3.0